-The course also has a supplementary blog (http://gravlee.org/sexuality) and Twitter feed (@ant2301) to encourage discussion of relevant news or events around campus, to share thoughts about how the themes of the course relate to current events, and to stimulate thinking about assigned readings and course material.
-I strongly encourage you to post comments on the blog or on Twitter (use the hashtag #ant2301) to share your point of view or to pose questions that you'd like to raise for discussion with other students, Dr. Gravlee, and the TAs.
-The easiest way to keep up with the web site is to subscribe to the course RSS feed (by email or using your favorite feed reader) or Twitter using the links on the course blog.
+The course also has a supplementary Twitter feed (@ant2301) to encourage discussion of relevant news or events around campus, to share thoughts about how the themes of the course relate to current events, and to stimulate thinking about assigned readings and course material.
+I strongly encourage you to post comments or articles on Twitter (use the hashtag #ant2301) to share your point of view or to pose questions that you'd like to raise for discussion with other students, Dr. Szurek, and the Teaching Assistants (TAs).
+Through the use of Twitter, we will be able to address relevant questions and comments directly in lecture to create a more active learning environment.